 - Line a baking sheet with parchment paper and combine both sugars, salt & cinnamon in a bowl.

 - Roll dough into 9 x 12-inch rectangle.
 Cut into three 3 x 12-inch strips.
 Spread butter down the center of each strip.
 Top the butter with narrow rows of the brown sugar mix, keeping away from the edges.

 - Pinch the strips closed, moistening the long edges if needed to stick.
 Go over sealed edges with floured hands to make three sealed ropes with filling inside.

 - Form into a braid, tucking in edges.
 Place on baking sheet.
 Cover with a towel and let rise in a warm spot for 1 hour until doubled in size.
 Alternatively, you can cover well and place the braid overnight in the fridge for up to 16 hours.
 When you’re ready to bake, take the braid out of the fridge and let it sit at room temperature for an hour.
 Bake as mentioned in step 8.

-- Brush loaf with egg wash.
-Bake in preheated oven at 375°F/190°C for 20 – 25 minutes.
+- Brush loaf with egg wash* (optional).
+Bake in preheated oven at 375°F/190°C for 22 – 25 minutes.
 If needed, cover with a foil tent the last 10 minutes to prevent over-browning.
+Brush the top of butter as soon as it is out of the oven.
 Let rest 10 minutes and top with glaze.

 - Inspiration and technique by Jenny can cook